ziftinpeki/Advanced-React/readme.md

-# Personal Repo for Advanced React & GraphQL
+# Advanced React & GraphQL

-This repo is for tracking my progress about the advance react course by Wes Bos I'm going to push my updates until the course finished.
+This repo is for tracking my progress about The Advance React Course by Wes Bos.
+I'm going to push my updates until the course finished.